klemenb/php-ci/README.md

 PHP Docker image for use with continous integration tools.
 It includes a standard set of tools and utilities for building and deploying PHP applications.

-These are the additions to the original PHP image:
+These are the additions to the original PHP 7.3 CLI image:

 * VCS (git, mercurial, subversion)
-* Composer
+* Composer (with prestissimo)
-* Node.js and npm
+* Node.js
 * Grunt, gulp
 * SSH
 * Ansible